marlandolaud/SOLID/README.md

 Consider refactor to a base class if

-## I - the Interface Segregation principle
+## I - The Interface Segregation principle
 The interface-segregation principle (ISP) states that no client should be forced to depend on methods it does not use.
 ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.

 Avoid fat interfaces and forcing users to initialize code to execute one method